GianfrancoPiazzolla/Trip-Master/README.md

 1. `vehicleWeight` input value is set directly.
 2. `batteryCapacity` input value is set, then `updateBattery()` is called to refresh the SOC bar and recompute the range estimate.
+3. If the profile contains `elecPrice`, it is restored to the `elecPrice` input field; otherwise the current value is preserved.
-3. The GPS polling segmented control iterates all `.segment` buttons in `#gpsPollingGroup`, removes the `active` class from all of them, and re-applies it to the button whose `data-value` attribute matches the stored `gpsPolling` value.
+4. The GPS polling segmented control iterates all `.segment` buttons in `#gpsPollingGroup`, removes the `active` class from all of them, and re-applies it to the button whose `data-value` attribute matches the stored `gpsPolling` value.
 The hidden `#gpsPolling` input is also updated to keep it in sync.
-4. **POI overlay is fully reset before restoring the profile state:** `stopPoiWatchdog()` and `clearTimeout(poiMinimizeTimer)` are called, `isPoiOverlayOn` is set to `false`, all POI markers are removed from both maps via `removeAllPoiMarkers()`, `lastPoiRefreshPoint` is reset to `null`, and the POI button and panel are cleared of their `.active` / `.visible` / `.minimized` CSS classes.
+5. **POI overlay is fully reset before restoring the profile state:** `stopPoiWatchdog()` and `clearTimeout(poiMinimizeTimer)` are called, `isPoiOverlayOn` is set to `false`, all POI markers are removed from both maps via `removeAllPoiMarkers()`, `lastPoiRefreshPoint` is reset to `null`, and the POI button and panel are cleared of their `.active` / `.visible` / `.minimized` CSS classes.
 This ensures a clean slate before applying the profile's saved POI configuration.
-5. If the profile contains an `is3DMode` boolean that differs from the current state, `toggle3DMap()` is called to switch the map view accordingly.
+6. If the profile contains an `is3DMode` boolean that differs from the current state, `toggle3DMap()` is called to switch the map view accordingly.
-6. If the profile contains an `isHeadingUp` boolean that differs from the current state, `toggleHeadingMode()` is called to restore the heading orientation.
+7. If the profile contains an `isHeadingUp` boolean that differs from the current state, `toggleHeadingMode()` is called to restore the heading orientation.
-7. If the profile contains a `theme` value that differs from the current `currentTheme`, `toggleTheme()` is called to switch the UI to the saved Light/Dark mode.
+8. If the profile contains a `theme` value that differs from the current `currentTheme`, `toggleTheme()` is called to switch the UI to the saved Light/Dark mode.
-8. If the profile contains an `isWeatherOverlayOn` boolean that differs from the current state, `toggleWeatherOverlay()` is called to activate or deactivate the RainViewer precipitation radar overlay accordingly.
+9. If the profile contains an `isWeatherOverlayOn` boolean that differs from the current state, `toggleWeatherOverlay()` is called to activate or deactivate the RainViewer precipitation radar overlay accordingly.
-9. **POI state is restored from the profile snapshot:** The `poiTypeEnabled` object is merged key-by-key from `p.poiTypeEnabled`, the `.poi-panel-item` CSS classes are updated to match, `savePoiPrefs()` is called to sync `localStorage`, and — if at least one POI type was enabled in the profile — `isPoiOverlayOn` is set to `true`, the POI button and panel are activated, `startPoiMinimizeTimer()` and `startPoiWatchdog()` are started, and a full POI fetch is performed asynchronously for all enabled types.
+10. **POI state is restored from the profile snapshot:** The `poiTypeEnabled` object is merged key-by-key from `p.poiTypeEnabled`, the `.poi-panel-item` CSS classes are updated to match, `savePoiPrefs()` is called to sync `localStorage`, and — if at least one POI type was enabled in the profile — `isPoiOverlayOn` is set to `true`, the POI button and panel are activated, `startPoiMinimizeTimer()` and `startPoiWatchdog()` are started, and a full POI fetch is performed asynchronously for all enabled types.
-10. The modal is closed automatically.
+11. The modal is closed automatically.

 ### 🖥️ UI Entry Point